GSA/digitalgov-pra/_pages/burden/index.md

 ## Burden hours and cost

 One of the goals of the PRA is for the federal government to consider and account for the impact on the public when asking for information.
-This impact is called **burden**, and includes both the value of the time and effort required to fulfill a collection along with the financial cost.
+This impact is called **burden**, and includes the value of both the time and the effort required to fulfill a collection along with the financial cost.

 The PRA requires that agencies [estimate burden]({{'burden/estimation/' | relative_url}}) to understand what is involved for the public to comply with a request.